bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

                 return current_vertex
             #error - we have to add to y the visited Vertex(z)
             visited_vertices.add(current_vertex)
-            #error - we add to the x queue all the vertices connected with this current vertex z excludind the ones already visited
+            #error - we add to the x stack all the vertices connected with this current vertex z excludind the ones already visited
             # x.extend(self.vertices[z])
-            queue.extend(self.vertices[current_vertex] - visited_vertices)
+            stack.extend(self.vertices[current_vertex] - visited_vertices)

         # should return the visited vertices
         # return x